 Disconnection and Re-Connection of telephone, cable TV, and Internet service.

-The replacement value of property lost, stolen or damaged in the moving process (that is not the result of the fault or negligence of the displaced person, his/her agent or employee) Self-move with Reimbursement for Actual Reasonable Moving and Related Expenses
+The replacement value of property lost, stolen or damaged in the moving process (that is not the result of the fault or negligence of the displaced person, his/her agent or employee).

+Self-move with Reimbursement for Actual Reasonable Moving and Related Expenses

 The household may choose to move all of their personal belongings and pay for the costs associated with the move, and SHA will reimburse them for the actual cost of all reasonable moving and related expenses.
 In order to be reimbursed for this self-move, the resident must provide documentation of incurred eligible relocation expenses.
 To the extent possible, SHA will reimburse residents for approved, documented reasonable moving and related expenses within ten business days of receipt of documentation of the cost.
 Such reasonable moving and related expenses may include: